Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Introduction

-In this work, we argue that progress on spoken code-switched parsing requires rethinking both parsing architectures and evaluation practices, rather than scaling model capacity or data alone.
-We adopt a systems-oriented perspective that explicitly separates spoken-language phenomena from core syntactic analysis, and we ground this design in an empirical study of the structures that most frequently undermine canonical parsing assumptions.
-Building on this analysis, we introduce new benchmarks, metrics, and parsing abstractions tailored to the realities of conversational speech.
-Our contributions are: \begin{itemize}[topsep=2pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item We introduce a linguistically grounded taxonomy of spoken CSW phenomena, capturing the sources of structural and cognitive complexity that undermine canonical parsing assumptions. \item We release \textbf{SpokeBench}, an expert-annotated, dispute-resolved, category-balanced gold UD benchmark for spoken CSW. \item We propose \textbf{FLEX-UD}, a weighted, ambiguity-aware evaluation metric that penalizes structurally catastrophic errors more than acceptable variation. \item We present \textbf{DECAP}, a decoupled agentic parsing framework that improves robustness and interpretability by isolating spoken-language handling from core syntactic analysis. \end{itemize}
+In this work, we argue that progress in parsing spoken bilingual conversational language requires jointly rethinking annotation, evaluation, and parsing abstractions rather than treating conversational phenomena as noise around written-language syntax.
+We adopt a systems-oriented perspective that explicitly separates spoken-language phenomena from core syntactic analysis, grounding this design in an empirical study of the structures that consistently undermine canonical parsing assumptions.
+Building on this analysis, we introduce new resources, evaluation strategies, and parsing abstractions designed specifically for structurally variable conversational English-Spanish speech.
+Our contributions are: \begin{itemize}[topsep=2pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item We design a linguistically grounded \textbf{taxonomy} of spoken bilingual conversational phenomena, distinguishing spoken-specific structures from broader non-canonical constructions and analyzing their structural and cognitive complexity through a \textbf{human annotation survey} measuring annotation difficulty, ambiguity, and cognitive load.
+These human judgments provide an empirical basis for evaluating and interpreting automatic parsing performance. \item We present \textbf{SpokeBench}, an expert-annotated and adjudicated gold benchmark for evaluating dependency parsing on structurally complex bilingual conversational transcripts. \item We introduce \textbf{DECAP}, a decoupled agentic parsing framework that improves robustness and interpretability by isolating spoken-language handling from core syntax. \item We propose \textbf{Flex-UD}, a weighted, ambiguity-aware evaluation metric that penalizes structurally catastrophic errors more than acceptable variation.